-\\ Targets are based on the Ghosh statistical model where appropriate, using three-year averages for baselines when available; 95% confidence for Grades 1 and 2 Reading on Grade Level at End of Year, and Grade 3 students scoring at Level 1 on the ELA; 90% confidence interval applied for all other Metrics.
+\\ Targets are based on the Ghosh statistical model where appropriate, using three-year averages for baselines when available, and a 95% confidence interval for Grades 1 and 2 Reading on Grade Level at End of Year, and Grade 3 students scoring at Level 1 on the ELA; a 90% confidence interval applied for all other metrics.
+Any updates to Targets during plan recalibration are attributed to new data availability after original plan development.

-Safe & Supportive Environment Definition Level Baseline 2024 Target District's Progress on Top-Ranked Most Impactful, Accepted Safety and Security External-Source Recommendations District Total TBD TBD Students 59 72 Demonstrat Desitive Common Designated to Cotate Families 84 96 Percent of Positive Survey Responses Related to Safety and Supports School Staff 82 99 and Supports District Staff 1 TBD TBD Community 1 TBD TBD Percent of Students with Attendance Above 90% District Total 82 91 Percent of Teachers Retained in Employment with BCPS 5 Years After Hire Date District Total 56 66 Percent of Content Area Specific Professional Learning Opportunities with Positive Impact 1 District Total TBD TBD Percent of Students Exhibiting Improved Behavior (decrease in behavior incidents) After Intervention District Total TBD TBD Social-Emotional Learning Instrument Scores 🛕 District Total TBD TBD Percent of Operational Efficiency Key Performance Indicators (KPIs) Showing Improvement District Total TBD TBD
+Safe & Supportive Environment Definition Level Baseline 2024 Target District's Progress on Top-Ranked Most Impactful, Accepted Safety and Security External-Source Recommendations District Total N/A TBD Elementary 77 91 Secondary 48 60 Percent of Positive Survey Responses Related to Safety Families 83 97 and Supports School Staff 82 99 District Staff N/A 90 Community N/A 85 Percent of Students with Attendance Above 90% District Total 82 91 Percent of Teachers Retained in Employment with BCPS 5 Years After Hire Date District Total 54 61 Percent of Content Area Specific Professional Learning Opportunities with Positive Impact District Total 75 83 Percent of Students Exhibiting Improved Behavior (decrease in behavior incidents) After Intervention District Total 70 79 Social-Emotional Learning Instrument Scores District Total N/A $3.2^{3}$ Percent of Operational Efficiency Key Performance Indicators (KPIs) Showing Improvement District Total 44 100 Percent of Operational Efficiency Key Performance Indicators (KPIs) in Top Quartile District Total 17 50

-\ Baselines are as of the 2018 school year as per availability at the time of this document preparation.
+\ Baselines are as of the 2018-19 school year.
 Data are restricted to District-operated non-charter schools.

-TBD = To Be Determined
+TBD = To Be Determined; N/A = Not Applicable

-⚠ Data not available or systems to be developed.
+Data not available or systems to be developed.